BeamMW/docs-gitbook/dev/beam-platform-architecture.md

 ## Transaction Kernels

 Beam transactions are comprised of inputs and outputs, which are represented by Pedersen Commitments with adjacent zero-knowledge range proofs to ensure committed values are positive within a specific range.
-While inputs and outputs can be removed during the cut-through process, transaction kernels remain in the blockchain and are crucial for protocol validation.&#x20;
+While inputs and outputs can be removed during the cut-through process, transaction kernels remain in the blockchain and are crucial for protocol validation.

 Initially, kernels contained the signed difference between the blinding factors but were extended to support various purposes during Beam's development, including reflecting transaction type and supporting Lelantus shielded pool.
 Additionally, the kernels were further repurposed to enable the deployment of smart contracts on the Beam blockchain